RS-25: Engine throttle/output

 The most obvious effects of the upgrades the RS-25 received through the Space Shuttle program were the improvements in engine throttle.
-Whilst the FMOF engine had a maximum output of 100% RPL, Block II engines could throttle as high as 109% or 111% in an emergency, with usual flight performance being 104.5%.
-Existing engines used on the Space Launch System are throttled to 109% power during normal flight, while new RS-25 engines produced for the Space Launch System are to be run at 111% throttle, with 113% power being tested.
-These increases in throttle level made a significant difference to the thrust produced by the engine:
+Whilst the FMOF engine had a maximum output of 100% (RPL), Block II engines could throttle as high as 109% or 111% in an emergency, with usual flight performance being 104.5%.
+Existing engines used on the Space Launch System are throttled to 109% RPL during normal flight, while new RS-25E engines produced for the Space Launch System can be run at 111% RPL, with 113% throttle being tested.
+These increases in throttle level made a corresponding difference to the thrust produced by the engine: